shengchen-liu/gitbook_computer_vision/multiple_views/Fundamental Matrix.md

 We have two cameras but don't know their calibration parameters (such as focal length).

-So weed to estimate the epipolar geometry from a redundant set of point correspondences across the uncalibrated cameras.
+So need to estimate the epipolar geometry from a redundant set of point correspondences across the uncalibrated cameras.

 ## 2. Calibration Matrix